 This is a workshop that is designed for both parents and teachers – for anyone that would like to fuel a connection with tamariki.

-Beginning with a simple yet powerful study of brain science, I will describe current best practices to support children and families with challenging behaviour.
-This workshop aligns with Dr. Montessori’s stated penultimate aim for education: for peace.
+Beginning with a simple yet powerful study of brain science, Leena will describe current best practices to support children and families with challenging behaviour.
+This workshop aligns with Dr. Montessori’s stated penultimate aim for education – Peace.